German Sentence Structure

 Verb

-When using this structure, the subject must be next to the conjugated verb, and the verb must be in position 2.
+The subject must stay next to the verb, and the verb always takes position 2.

 Subject